Ncookiez/Ncookiez/README.md

 Take a look at my latest project :cookie:[CookieTrack](https://cookietrack.io).
 That'll show ya.

+The API that powers CookieTrack is open-source, and can be found [here](https://github.com/Ncookiez/cookietrack-api).

 Maybe take a look at the documentation I maintain for Snowball [here](https://snowballs.gitbook.io/snowball-docs/).

 Or have a stroll around my simple portfolio website [here](https://ncookie.ca).
 And never come back.